 An inventory is a list of the things that exist in a particular place that contains the name, quantity, and details of each item.
+Some businesses may also utilize inventory forecasting software so that their work becomes more efficient and has fewer errors.
 To keep track of all the things that exist, it is important to maintain a complete and accurate inventory.
 We need to keep accurate records to show how much of each item we have.
 But some people do not know how to keep an inventory, what to include, organize, and calculate.

 Here are the four things people get wrong with inventory:

 Inventory is a critical part of the supply chain and can be a problem spot for a company.
 Efficient, accurate, and timely data is essential for all activities associated with the movement of goods along the supply chain.
 Reliable and consistent information on your inventory along the supply chain is at the foundation of your company’s ability to sell goods and services.
 Our inventory system will provide you with the information you need to ensure that your supply chain runs smoothly.

 Every company has a story about the time an unreliable vendor has burned them.
 For example, they’ve signed up for a huge contract with a new vendor, only to have the vendor deliver substandard materials or even nothing at all.
 How many of these stories have you heard?
 The truth is those unreliable vendors are all around us, but they’re not always visible to the naked eye.
 They’re not always obvious to the company that may have lost out on a contract because of their poor quality and/or service.